 Before I describe our budget-conscious gluten free meal plan, I think it’s important to describe what I mean by budget-conscious.

 Brad and Jonathan of ChooseFI, a podcast produced for people pursing financial independence, talked about how they were able to reduce their grocery budget to less than $2 per person per meal.
 ChooseFI even developed a $2 per person per meal cookbook!
-And the ChooseFI cookbook even inspired Braden Woodfield to start a blog based on $2 per person meals and numerous meal planning apps can help you plan your grocery budget.
+There is even a blog based on $2 per person meals and numerous meal planning apps can help you plan your grocery budget.

 But is $2 per person per meal a good value?
 We’ve always followed frugal mom bloggers such as The Prudent Homemaker, Money Saving Mom, and Fish Mama who feed their families for as low as $0.14/pp/meal!
 Obviously, these bloggers show that it’s possible to feed people for much less than $2 per person per meal.